-Fast Fact: On your profile, your Highlights are arranged left to right in order from the most recently updated to the least.
+Fast Fact: On your profile, your Highlights are automatically arranged left to right in order from the most recently updated to the least.
+This means you can’t manually change the order of your Instagram highlights.
 Because the arrangement can change often, avoid names or covers that require your Highlights to be in a certain order.

 When you first create a Highlight, Instagram will default to making your cover the earliest-dated Story that’s been selected.
 Fortunately, you also have the option of uploading your own customized covers!
 While you won’t be able to design your cover on Instagram directly, there are plenty of graphic design applications you can use to create custom covers.
 Canva and Adobe Express are two popular options that have countless templates to help you get started.

-With Instagram Highlight covers, businesses are encouraged to get creative and create covers that allow them to maintain cohesive branding — a key Instagram best practice that can help with performance on the platform.
+With Instagram Highlight covers, get creative and create covers that allow you to maintain cohesive branding — a key Instagram best practice that can help with performance on the platform.
 Hermès, for instance, created custom covers that alluded to their artistry while incorporating recognizable brand elements like its signature orange and logo.

 As you can tell, there’s no one right way to approach Instagram Highlights Covers.
 Whether you want to use high-quality product shots or branded icons, the sky’s the limit.
 As always, just make sure to keep your goal, audience, and brand identity in mind.

-Now that you know how to create your very own Instagram Highlight, let’s explore different ways that you can use this feature to earn more engagement on Instagram.
-Here are six ideas to get you started.
+Let’s explore different ways that you can use Story highlights to earn more engagement on Instagram.
+Here are eight ideas to get you started.

 1. Pin exciting announcements